Penjami/penjami.github.io/README.md

 # Penjami.Github.Io

-A portfolio page made using angular.
+A portfolio page made using TypeScript and Angular framework.